-Shine Awards are available to nonprofits located in and serving communities in our service area, like the Wellspring Women's Center.
+Shine Awards are available to incorporated nonprofit organizations located in and serving communities within SMUD’s service territory.
+Read the FAQs to learn about eligibility, funding and application details.

 Spark: Up to $10,000

 Amplifier: $10,001 - $50,000

 If awarded, recipient nonprofits must match funds for their project as follows:

 Collaborative projects and joint applications between nonprofits are encouraged.

 We highly recommend that you attend one of the following information webinars to learn more about Shine and the application process.

 - Monday, June 7, 1 - 3 PM

 - Wednesday, June 16, 9 - 11 AM